iqbalbaharum/fekreno/README.md

 ### Introduction

-Krenovator LMS (backend) is a collaborative learning platform.
+Krenovator LMS (frontend) is a collaborative learning platform.

 ## Documentation